Ruff Haus Miniature Dachshunds

 If your puppy must be crated during the day, make arrangements for someone to come by and let him out, as a general rule, he should be crated no more hours than he is age in months plus one, for example, if you have a 4 month old puppy, he should not be crated for longer than 5 hours at a time.

-If you ask your puppy to stay too long in his crate, he will have no choice but to relieve himself and this may teach him to overcome his inhibition against soiling his crate.
+If you ask your puppy to stay too long in his crate, he will have no choice but to relieve himself and this may not teach him to overcome his inhibition against soiling his crate.

 When used kindly, your puppy's crate will become one of his favorite places to be, his happy place!
 If you retire the crate and bring it out later, you will be amazed at how happy he is to see it again.